-This understanding is the basis for concepts like embodied cognition, a theory that essentially says the mind does not exist separate from the body.
-Thought originates in the brain, which is a physical organ just like the heart or lungs.
-Recent studies have explored how many of our metaphors combine our physical experiences with our emotional—such as love as a feeling of warmth (a physical sensation), or a heart as cold as ice, or something being “over our heads” as conceptually confusing or out of reach.
+Recent studies have explored how many of our metaphors combine our physical experiences with our emotional ones—such as love as a feeling of warmth (a physical sensation), or a heart as cold as ice, or something conceptually confusing being “over our heads” or metaphorically “out of reach” of our physical bodies.

-There are many more examples that show how our emotions, thoughts and physicality are closely linked.
+There are many more examples that show, through language, how we’ve intuited this link between our emotions, thoughts and physiology.
 We’ve all experienced how external influences affect our mindsets and our moods.
-Even minor physical imbalances like feeling hungry or dealing with a pulled muscle can make us cranky.
-So what happens when our triggers show up?
+Even minor physical imbalances like feeling hungry or dealing with a pulled muscle can turn our emotions toward cranky or irritable.

 When the car breaks down. . .

-When the kids forget to call and say they’re running late. . .
+When our guests don’t call to say they’re running late. . .

 When our partner disappoints us. . . over. . . and over again.

-What do we need to do in those moments, instead?
+So, what can we do in those moments, instead of letting our reactions get the better of us?
 How can we put our knowledge of the mind-body connection into practice?

-Because mountains of research proves that physical ease leads to mental ease, and mental ease leads to far less emotional reactivity.
-When we can focus our attention on breathing while we let go of any tension we’re holding in our bodies, we can better regulate our emotions.
+Because mountains of research proves that physical ease leads to mental ease, and mental ease puts a damper on emotional reactivity.
+When we focus our attention on breathing while we let go of any tension we’re holding in our bodies, we can better regulate our emotions.

-In other words, when you listen to your body. . . your mind will calm down.
+In other words, when you pay attention to your body. . . your emotions will be calmer, and your mind will quiet down.

 And what happens to your urge to yell, scream, cry, and crumble?

-It loses power over you because you’re bringing awareness to your body instead of reacting to your stressful moments.
+It loses power over you because you’re bringing awareness to your body instead of reacting.
 You may still be standing in the center of a whirling crisis, but when you’re focused on staying calm and breathing, you’re far more likely to find the quiet place at the center.

-Please feel free to email me and let me know how it goes.
+Please feel free to email me or let me know in the comments how it goes.